 To conclude, cracking within joints is common and frequently harmless in most patients.
-However, if a recent traumatic injury or event occurred and subsequent painful cracking and popping is experienced.
+However, if a recent traumatic injury or event occurred, subsequent painful cracking and popping are experienced.
 Lastly, it is important to be mindful of our bodies, remain aware of new occurrences or changes, and KEEP MOVING!